adopta-agency/open-eligibility/README.md

-Open Elegibility Taxonomy API
+Open Eligibility Taxonomy API
 =======

-This is an API for working with the open referral taxonomy.
+This is an API for working with the open eligibility taxonomy.